 Heading

-Date.--Enter the month, day, and year that the notice is being issued.
+Date: Enter the month, day, and year the notice is being issued.

-Beneficiary’s Name.--Enter the full name of the enrollee.
+• Beneficiary’s name: Enter the full name of the enrollee.

-Member Number.-- Enter the enrollee’s Medical or other ID number.
-(HIC Number may not be used.
+• Member number: Enter the enrollee’s medical or other identification number.
+(HIC number must not be used.)

-We have denied coverage of the following medical services or items requested.--List the denied medical services or items.
+• We have denied coverage of the following medical services or items requested: List the denied medical services or items.

-We denied this request because.--The plan must provide a specific and detailed explanation why the medical services or items are being denied, with the description of any applicable Medicare coverage rule or any other applicable plan policy upon which the denial decision was based.
+We denied this request because: The plan must provide a specific and detailed explanation of why the medical services or items are being denied, with the description of any applicable Medicare coverage rule or any other applicable plan policy upon which the denial decision was based.

 Section Titled: What If I Don't Agree With This Decision?